PublicAPIs-dev/intuit-api/docs/schema-entities/customfield.md

 The APIs related to the Custom Fields allow you to manage and sync custom fields into QuickBooks Online.
 The Custom Fields API provides support for create, read, update, and disable operations.
 You can also add custom fields to transactions and other entities by configuring the custom field definition ID while creating the transaction.

-Currently, custom fields are supported for the following transactions and entities.

 ### API Reference